alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 ## List of My Folder Actions
 After some time, I created folder actions for various tasks.

 Need to convert .JPG to .WEBP?
-I have a folder for that.<br/>
+I have a folder for that.\
 Need to download a Twitter video?
 I have a folder for that.

 ![](images/2.webp)